Table of Contents

 Can I take it during periods?

 Yes.
-It will helps to reduce symptoms of PMS and excess bleeding.
+It will help to reduce symptoms of PMS, and excess bleeding.

 Can I take it during pregnancy?

 It is cool in potency, and can be taken.